jedi-Knight/paranuara-api-challenge-solution/README.md

     - `start.sh`: This gets executed within the API container during run.
 It runs `server.py` within the container.
     - `tesh.sh`: Executable shell script to install pytest and run unit tests when the container is run in test mode using the command described in the "To Run Unit Test" section above.
     - `requirements.txt`: List of dependencies installed by pip running inside the Docker container during build.
-    - `.travis.yml` Required only when using the Travis-CI pipeline.
+    - `.travis.yml` Required only if using the Travis-CI pipeline.